-Conserving the herbaceous border
+Conserving the herbaceous border at Upton House

 Kitty Lloyd Jones was the pioneering garden designer Lady Bearsted chose to redesign Upton’s garden in the 1930s.
-At a time when few professions were open to women, Kitty’s design talents, practical determination, and warmth won her respect and esteem from the aristocratic clients she advised.
+At a time when few professions were open to women, Kitty’s design talents, practical determination and warmth, won her respect and esteem from the aristocratic clients she advised.